abhijit810/PayNearby/README.md

 ### build and push an image to this container repository with the below given commands:-
 cd PayNearby

-Docker build . -t Paynearby
+1. Docker build . -t Paynearby

-docker tag paynearby container-repo-address
+2. docker tag paynearby container-repo-address

-docer push container-repo-address
+3. docer push container-repo-address

 ### 2. Cloud Functions:-

-using Google Cloud to implement this, search for Cloud Functions in GCP console,
+1. using Google Cloud to implement this, search for Cloud Functions in GCP console,

-hit "create Function".
+2. hit "create Function".

-configure a storage bucket as trigger with object create as event.
+3. configure a storage bucket as trigger with object create as event.

-while creating, change the source to container repository and refer to the image pushed back in step 1.
+4. while creating, change the source to container repository and refer to the image pushed back in step 1.

-for configuring database credentials, there are 2 options.
+5. for configuring database credentials, there are 2 options.

-    1. refer to a secret manager.
+    a. refer to a secret manager.

-    2. or add the credentails as environment variables.
+    b. or add the credentails as environment variables.

-these are the variables that are required for this function to work:-
+6. Either way, We must configure these 4 environment variables for the cloud function. these are the variables that are required for this function to work:-

+        a.
 DB_HOST  - database host IP address

+        b.
 DB_USER  - db user name

+        c.
 DB_PASS  - db password

+        d.
 DB_NAME  - PAYNEARBY

 ### 3. Database:-